FRC-2928/FRC-Programmer-Training/docs/RoboRIO/swervedrive.md

 ![Chassis Speeds](../images/FRCKinematics&Odometry/FRCKinematics&Odometry.015.jpeg)

 ### 3. Convert to Robot Relative Chassis Speeds
-Converts a user provided field-relative ChassisSpeeds object into a robot-relative ChassisSpeeds object.
-The ChassisSpeeds object representing the speeds in the **Game Field** frame of reference.
+Converts a user provided field-relative *ChassisSpeeds* into a robot-relative *ChassisSpeeds* using the function `fromFieldRelativeSpeeds()`.
+The *ChassisSpeeds* object represents the robot's speeds in the **Game Field** frame of reference.
 Positive `X` is away from your alliance wall.
 Positive `Y` is to your left when standing behind the alliance wall.

  The angle of the robot as measured by a gyroscope.
 The robot's angle is considered to be zero when it is facing directly away from your alliance station wall.
 The new X and Y speeds are calculated after the rotation.
 The omega radians per second remains the same.

  ![Field Relative Speeds](../images/SwerveDrive/SwerveDrive.010.jpeg)

 ### 4. Convert to Module Speeds and Angle
-The function `toSwerveModuleStates()` in the *SwerveDriveKinematic* class performs inverse kinematics.
-It takes the desired chassis speed and converts it into an array containing the module states.
+The function `toSwerveModuleStates()` in the [SwerveDriveKinematics](https://docs.wpilib.org/en/latest/docs/software/kinematics-and-odometry/swerve-drive-kinematics.html) class performs inverse kinematics.
+It takes the desired chassis speed and converts it into an array containing each of the four module states.
 The function takes a *ChassisSpeeds* data structure as input and returns an array of *ModuleState* entries.
 The function uses matrix multiplication to compute the new module values.

-The *inverseKinematics* matrix holds the X and Y offset of each module from the center of the robot's rotation.
+The *inverseKinematics* matrix holds each module's X and Y offset from the robot's center of rotation.
 By default, the center of rotation is the center of the robot chassis.
 This is multipled by a vector that holds the required chassis speeds.
 The multiplication computes the XY speed value for each module taking into account its offset.
-The XY value is then used to get the speed required for each wheel.
+The XY value is then used to compute the speed required for each wheel.

 ![Convert Module Speeds](../images/SwerveDrive/SwerveDrive.013.jpeg)